 - Short Term Respite Care: A service given inside or outside the home to provide caregivers and the child a break.

-To receive additional information about the HCBS Autism program please contact the Autism Program Manager Sam Philbern can be reached in the following ways:
+To receive additional information about the HCBS SED program please contact the SED Program Manager, Sam Philbern.
+He can be reached in the following ways:

 - Mail: Kansas Department for Aging and Disability Services